tldr-pages/tldr/pages/linux/dos2unix.md

 > DOS/Mac to UNIX and vice versa text file format converter.

-- Convert DOS file format to UNIX format:
+- Convert a file in the DOS format to the UNIX format:

 `dos2unix {{filename}}`